-Caroline Apovian MD, FACP, FACNCo-Director, Center for Weight Management and Wellness, Brigham and Women’s Hospital, Boston, Massachusetts
+Caroline M. Apovian MD, FACP, FTOS, DABOMCo-Director, Center for Weight Management and Wellness, Brigham and Women’s Hospital; Professor of Medicine, Harvard Medical School, Boston, Massachusetts

 Caroline M. Apovian, MD, is Co-Director of the Center for Weight Management and Wellness (CWMW) in the Division of Endocrinology, Diabetes, and Hypertension at Brigham and Women’s Hospital and a member of the faculty at Harvard Medical School.

 Her current research interests are weight change and its effects on adipose tissue metabolism and inflammation, obesity and cardiovascular disease, resolution of type 2 diabetes and cardiovascular disease in the bariatric surgery population, disparities in the treatment of obesity in underserved populations, and novel pharmacotherapeutic agents for the treatment of obesity.